Coko-Foundation/ketty/docs/docs/deploy/Deploy Ketty in production.md

 ### Databases

 The app, as well as each of the microservices needs a separate postgresql database to connect to.
 Make sure that the pgcrypto extension is installed on each of them.
 To install this extension you can run `CREATE EXTENSION IF NOT EXISTS pgcrypto;` in your postgres environment.

+Additionally, the database for the main app needs the [pgvector extension](https://github.com/pgvector/pgvector), used for RAG Search in the Knowledge Base.
+To install pgvector run `CREATE EXTENSION IF NOT EXISTS vector;` in your postgres environment.

 ### Object storage